redis/redis-rb/README.md

 ## Multithreaded Operation

-To use redis safely in a multithreaded environment, be sure to initialize the client with :thread_safe=>true
+To use Redis safely in a multithreaded environment, be sure to initialize the client with `:thread_safe => true` for version <= 2.1.x.
+The client is thread-safe by default since 2.2.

-    Redis.new(:thread_safe=>true)
+    Redis.new(:thread_safe => true)

 See the tests and benchmarks for examples.

 ## Known issues